Loading...

 Vincent Price's iconic spoken-word segment, recorded at the end of the sessions, adds genuine menace to the track's playful horror theme.
 The veteran actor's presence legitimized Jackson's theatrical ambitions while connecting the song to classic horror cinema traditions.

 The accompanying music video/short film revolutionized the medium entirely.
 John Landis's direction transformed a promotional tool into a cultural event, complete with professional choreography, special effects, and narrative complexity that rivaled contemporary films.
 The “Thriller” dance remains one of the most recognizable choreographic sequences in popular culture.
+Nobody wanted to pay for it, though — here's how a financing loophole got it made: The 14-Minute Film That Saved the Music Video →

 Four Decades of Influence